leafarRafael/Philosophers/README.md

 Philosophers

-Implementation of the dining philosophers problem in C, using semaphores to manage concurrency between processes.
+Implementation of the dining philosophers problem in C, using mutex to manage concurrency between threads.

 📚 About the Project